yNeshy/jeudutaquin/README.md

         |  6  |  7  |  8  |
         |_____|_____|_____|
 Acceptable returns of your move function should be either 3, 4 or 6.
 PS: You can generate a solution the first time move is called and store it in a FIFO or whatever.
 Be smart with it.

+Import your new Player, then edit the game.py to use your newly implemented player.

+Player class:
+class YourPlayer(IPlayer):
+  ...

+Line to edit in main :
+CLITaquin(player=YOUR_PLAYER).main()